 There are only two possibilities for a supernatural explanation: either it was an unintentional side effect of some magical incident, or a willful act.
 If magic is to blame, it is a spell that no one has done anything about in all of the country’s years, a testament to the source’s power or authority.
 So who or what had the capability of artificially generating the cold, a presence in the valley at the time it was conjured, a reason for causing it, and been in a position where the person or thing wouldn’t face pushback?
 The most viable suspect is Gwyndolin — a powerful sorcerer who has been present in the valley since before Irithyll’s foundation and likely has experience with cold magic.
 Littering the god’s manor are vases containing particularly chilly air, hence their purpose was probably to absorb cold around the house like a sort of heater.
 We are unable to confirm if the other manors have a similar setup, but the vessels’ simplicity suggests a magical origin to their effect while their placement suggests their creation under Gwyndolin’s purview, making him the right person in the right place at the right time.
 So, does he have the right motive?

 On the one hand, the cold environment may have been magically beneficial.
-Blue Bug Pellets are made in Irithyll from crushed “moon bugs” whose bodies are steeped in magic power as seen in the item’s gif, hence why the pellets increases one’s resistance to magic.
+Blue Bug Pellets are made in Irithyll from crushed “moon bugs” whose bodies are steeped in magic power as seen in the item’s menu graphic, hence why the pellets increases one’s resistance to magic.
 And since these bugs “run rampant” in Irithyll, one could argue that the cold environment is conducive to creatures that absorb magic power, which might benefit sorcerers.
 However, there is no evidence of the moon bugs thriving specifically because of the cold.
 Indeed, such pellets can be found at the Road of Sacrifices, meaning that the bugs are most likely not exclusive to the valley at the very least.
 Considering their name, they presumably absorb magic power from the moon’s rays, and we can see firsthand how clearly the moon shines upon the valley.
 In other words, the bugs proliferation can be credited to the location’s better access to moonlight more than anything.
 This is especially relevant since Oolacile in DS1 was a temperate land radiating magic power in its very air even centuries after the country’s destruction.

 Oral medicine that was a kind of insects pulverized and rolled up.
 The blue one temporarily boosts magic power cut rate.